 While Kelvin measures the color temperature of the bulb, lumens measure the amount of light given off, and could also be considered as the “brightness” of the bulb.
 The wattage of your lightbulb is the amount of power it uses to operate.

 While the Kelvin range, lumens, and watts of a bulb are one thing to consider, another is the actual build of the lighting element itself.
-Here are three general models of lighting that can be found in every home department store, along with their pros and cons:
+Incandescent, Fluorescent, and LED are three general models of lighting that can be found in every home department store.
+Here are their differences including pros and cons:

 Thomas Edison’s 1880 patent of the light bulb lit the way for the incandescent light bulbs we use today, which utilize a coil made of tungsten (a super-tough chemical element with a high melting point), which is then heated by electric currents.
 This creates a softer glow, perfect for intimate home spaces, like the dimmer switch in your bedroom (not the overhead in your kitchen).